Optimal Trade Execution with Uncertain Volume Target: Discussion

+\comreft{ The model proposed in this paper should thus be considered as an alternative to the traditional methods for its competitive performance, its ease of interpretation, and for its relatively cheap computational cost.
+If one desires to take full recourse in order to further improve the performance of our model, one could replace the $\CVaR_{\alpha}$ term by the dynamic coherent risk measure \citep{Riedel2004} induced by the $\CVaR_{\alpha}$ risk measure. \citet{Lin2015} explored such an approach in the context of the traditional trade execution problem under price uncertainty only.
+An extension to the case with volume uncertainty would imply the applicability of the dynamic programming principle, which guarantees the time consistency of the optimal strategies but at the cost of a greater computational time.
+This would be a great extension of our work and is left for future research. }

-In the parameter settings of the numerical results section, the residual volumes to be traded due to the forecast updates are redistributed over the future trading periods based on the redistribution matrix implied by the risk-neutral optimal trading strategy $\vecb{y}^{*,\lambda = 0}$ in the mean-variance framework of \citet{Almgren2001}.
-As the optimal strategies obtained with Model~\eqref{eq:mean_CVaR_optimisation_problem} depend on this fixed redistribution rule, \ie on the matrix~$\bm{\beta}$, better strategies could be obtained if, combined with the trading strategy, the redistribution coefficients were also optimised.
-Although we do not deal with this topic in the present work, we believe it is of interest for future research; numerical simulations we carried out suggest that a mild additional cost saving can be achieved.
+Among the parameters for our model we need to specify a redistribution matrix to decide how any residual trading volumes that become apparent after forecast updates are redistributed over future trading periods.
+In the numerical section of this paper we chose this redistribution matrix according to trade volume proportions implied by the risk-neutral optimal trading strategy $\ystratb^{\star,t_{0},\lambda_{\Var} = 0}$ under the mean-variance framework of \citet{Almgren2001}.
+This choice is not guaranteed to be optimal, and one could optimize over the redistribution matrix as well.
+Although we did not address this issue in the present work, we believe it is of interest for future research.
+Numerical simulations we carried out suggest that a mild additional cost savings can be achieved.